 Original USET Board Meeting, taking place in 1970.

 The result of their vision of “Strength in Unity,” was the inter-tribal council United Southeastern Tribes.
 Incorporated in 1969, United Southeastern Tribes operated first out of Emory University in Atlanta, Georgia, and then moved to Sarasota, Florida.
 In 1975 it relocated again to Nashville, Tennessee, where it resides today.
 The organization changed its named in 1978 to United South and Eastern Tribes, Inc. to better reflect its membership, as federally recognized Tribal Nations from the Canadian Border to the Everglades and across the Gulf of Mexico affiliated themselves with the organization.

 Today, United South and Eastern Tribes, Inc. is a non-profit, inter-tribal organization that collectively represents its member Tribal Nations at the regional and national level.
-USET has grown to include twenty-seven federally recognized Tribal Nations, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst Tribal Nations, agencies and governments.
+USET has grown to include thirty federally recognized Tribal Nations, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst Tribal Nations, agencies and governments.